 GA230 ADVERTISING DESIGN (3.5 credits/60 clock hours) This course explores theories, methods and strategies for effectively selling products and services.
 Students will develop advertising concepts and solutions based on target audiences, demographics, psychographics, and overall company vision.
 Hands-on projects and presentations will be developed by the student.
-Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign), Typography, Computer Graphics - Illustrator.
+Prerequisites: Electronic Design I (Quark) or Electronic Design I or Electronic Design II, Typography, Computer Graphics - Illustrator.